-SedimentIQ is a vehicle tracking platform using a smartphone app.
-Their technology makes use of a phone’s built-in GPS, Bluetooth, and accelerometer to track vehicle operation.
+SedimentIQ is a new smartphone vehicle tracking platform that is trying to establish itself.
+Their proposed technology makes use of a phone’s built-in GPS, Bluetooth, and accelerometer to track vehicle operation.
 The phone’s sensor can measure vibrations produced by an operating truck or loader.

 Vibration is a fingerprint of a vehicle’s activity.
 Therefore using machine learning, the SedimentIQ app can produce an “activity score” that decides whether a machine is parked, idling, or performing productive work.
 The phone is not connected to the machine diagnostics system, so its very easy to install, only needing a power source.

-The system can be used on any vehicle you want tracked, including trucks, drills, loaders, graders, dozers, etc. The system has the capability to monitor equipment location and speed.
+The system will be able to be used on any vehicle, including trucks, drills, loaders, graders, dozers, etc. The system has the capability to monitor equipment location and speed.

 In an open pit environment it uses the phone’s GPS to monitor vehicle location.
 In an underground setting the phone reads inexpensive Bluetooth beacons mounted along the side walls to track location.